-Paul Painter, Managing Director at fencing solutions specialist Zaun, looks at the role of perimeter fencing and highlights the importance of a bespoke approach for a variety of applications.
+Alastair Henman, Managing Director at fencing solutions specialist Zaun, looks at the role of perimeter fencing and highlights the importance of a bespoke approach for a variety of applications.

-The Club had come across a number of issues on its other pitches where traditional mesh fencing had been installed around the perimeter that featured wooden boards at the bottom.
+The Club had come across several issues on its other pitches where traditional mesh fencing had been installed around the perimeter that featured wooden boards at the bottom.
 The heavy impact from balls had caused a substantial amount of damage over time and required vast amounts of expensive repair work, as well as an excessive amount of noise being produced from balls rebounding off the boards.

 Perimeter fencing provides more than just a boundary nowadays.
-As the UK fencing market becomes increasingly saturated with a wide selection of products, it can be difficult to determine which is the best solution.
+As the UK fencing market becomes increasingly saturated with a wide selection of products, it can be difficult to determine the best solution.
 Zaun strives to make every step of this process as simple as possible – everything from design and manufacturing, right through to installation advice and aftercare.

 Not only can we help to point you in the right direction, but we can also update you with the latest technological developments, including Zaun’s revolutionary Armaweave range.
 Designed specifically for high-security applications such as airports, utility plants and other areas of critical national infrastructure, its innovative woven pattern requires no welding to hold it together, making it the first of its kind on the market.